Thomas Jefferson, Architect: Palladian Models, Democratic Principles, and the Conflict of Ideals

 Staffordshire, England, ca.1790

 Thomas Jefferson Architect: Palladian Models, Democratic Principles, and the Conflict of Ideals is presented with support from Dominion Energy.

-This project is supported in part by awards from the Wyeth Foundation for American Art and the National Endowment for the Arts.
-To find out more about how National Endowment for the Arts grants impact individuals and communities, visit www.arts.gov.
+This project is supported in part by awards from the Wyeth Foundation for American Art, the National Endowment for the Arts, and the U.S. Embassy of Italy.
+Support for the exhibition catalog is provided by the Norfolk Society of Arts.